bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Why should you track weight daily?

 Let's imagine your weight is a signal, varying continuously over time.
-Every time you step on the scale you're taking a sample.
+Every time you step on the scale you're taking a sample, converting a continous signal into a discrete one.

+In the same way that streaming music services compress audio by sampling it, you're compressing your continous weight data.

+If you don't take enough samples, you lose important information.

 The Nyquist-Shannon theorem tells us that we need a sample rate of at least two measurements per week (a sample rate of 2/7) to reconstruct the weekly variation.